 JUMEIRAH MOSQUE – JUMEIRAH

-This magnificent mosque was a gift to Dubai from the late H.H.
-Sheikh Rashid bin Saeed Al Maktoum and welcomes those belonging to other faiths during selective visiting hours.
+This magnificent mosque was a gift to Dubai from the late His Highness Sheikh Rashid bin Saeed Al Maktoum.
+It also welcomes those belonging to other faiths during selective visiting hours.

-Non-Muslim visitors can visit the Jumeirah Mosque in Dubai six days a week, from Saturday through Thursday from 10:00 am to 11:15 am.
-The Sheikh Mohammed Centre for Cultural Understanding (SMCCU) organises mosque tours that last for about 75 minutes.
-Don’t forget to bring your DSLR camera as photography is allowed inside the mosque’s premises.
+Non-Muslim visitors can visit the Jumeirah Mosque in Dubai six days a week, from Saturday through Thursday from 10:00 am to 02:00 pm.
+The Sheikh Mohammed Centre for Cultural Understanding (SMCCU) organises mosque tours.
+Don’t forget to bring your DSLR camera as photography is allowed inside the premises.
 However, make sure to dress modestly.
 You can also borrow traditional attire from the mosque.

 AL SALAM MOSQUE, AL BARSHA

-This unique mosque in Al Barsha is known as Al Salam Mosque.
-Counted among the must-see mosques in Dubai, the Al Salam Mosque in Al Barsha is one of the newer mosques in the city.
-The multiple domes arranged in a pyramid-like fashion draw architecture lovers from across the region.
-The two minarets are eye-catching, while the mosque has attractive stained glass windows.
+This unique structure in Al Barsha is known as Al Salam Mosque.
+Counted among the must-see mosques in Dubai, Al Salam Mosque in Al Barsha is one of the newer ones in the city.
+The multiple domes arranged in a pyramid-like fashion draw architecture enthusiasts from across the region.
+The two minarets are eye-catching, as well as the stained glass windows.

-Please note that non-Muslims are not allowed to enter the mosque.
-Residents of Al Barsha and facility visitors can easily park their cars in the spacious parking area, especially during Jumma Prayers when it’s overcrowded.
+Please note that non-Muslims are not allowed to enter here.
+Residents of Al Barsha and facility visitors can easily park their cars in the spacious parking area, especially during Jumma Prayers.